tsukasaoishi/fresh_connection/README.md

 Article.where(:id => 1)
 ```

-If you want to access to the master saver, use read_master.
+If you want to access to the master server, use read_master.

 ```ruby
 Article.where(:id => 1).read_master